Danny De Bie: Career

 Born in Beersel, De Bie achieved several successes on the road but started to focus on cyclo-cross full-time after taking the silver medal at the 1987 UCI Cyclo-cross World Championships.
 He went to Switzerland which was at that time the main place for cyclo-cross races.
 Two years later he achieved that.
 The World Cyclo-Cross Championships parcours at Pont-Château in 1989, was a course that was suited to him.
 De Bie was able to cycle up a tough climb of almost 100 metres where his opponents such as Adri van der Poel had to walk and as a result De Bie was able to make a gap every time he went over the climb.
 After winning the rainbow jersey, De Bie became one of the best cyclo crossers of the world with a win in the Superprestige classification and increased popularity for the sport in Belgium.

 In 1991 De Bie was suspected of possible tampering with a doping control after a Superprestige race in Zillebeke and he was not allowed to take part in the World Championships that year in Gieten.
 De Bie was Belgium cyclo-cross champion for three years in a row and then beaten by Paul Herijgers.
 De Bie in his career won 11 Superprestige races.

-After his career he worked as directeur sportif for the team between 2000 and 2014, and in 2015.
+After his career he worked as directeur sportif for the team between 2000 and 2014, in 2015 and Tarteletto–Isorex in 2017.